 3) Fix Any Issues

-There’s nothing worse than viewing a property and finding yourself making an ever-growing list of things that need repairing.
+There’s nothing worse than viewing a property and finding yourself making an ever-growing list of things that need repairing when all you want to do is get higher offers for your house.
 Even a few small jobs can start to mount up and spoil any magic you may have first felt about the house.